hugorogz/my-notes-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## To install/run this Notes App:

-Yo need to have previously installed in your system MongoDB
+- You need to have previously installed in your system MongoDB

-Used
+- Run `npm i` in root to install react app packages
+- Run `npm i` in `cd server` to install Node/Express packages
+- Run `npm run start` to run both react app and node server
+- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+- Server will run on [http://localhost:8888](http://localhost:8888).

+## Other available scripts
+- `npm run test` to run Jest test suites
+- `npm run lint` to run eslint
+- `npm run format` for prettier formating

+## Some important libraries used

 - `"@mui/material": "^7.0.2"` for Styled elements and Grid for Notes https://mui.com/material-ui/getting-started/
 - `"uuid": "^11.1.0"` for unique Note ids https://www.npmjs.com/package/uuid
 - `"react-quill-new": "^3.4.6"` to implement and handle the rich-text editor capabilities https://www.npmjs.com/package/react-quill-new
 - `"sass": "^1.87.0"` for css styling
 - `"mongoose": "^8.14.1"` for mongo db connection and schemas
-- `"@reduxjs/toolkit": "^2.7.0",` for state management
+- `"@reduxjs/toolkit": "^2.7.0"` for state management
+- `"socket.io": "^4.8.1"` for real time collab (CURRENTLY NOT WORKING)

 <img width="1478" alt="Screenshot 2025-05-01 at 1 42 00 a m" src="https://github.com/user-attachments/assets/49a84319-4801-4b8e-88e4-6237bcdd01ef" />

-## Available Scripts

-### Run `npm install`:

-- In the root `my-notes-app` to install React App packages
-- in `cd server` to install Node/Express packages

-### In the root run `npm run start`:

-- Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
-- Server will run on [http://localhost:8888](http://localhost:8888).

-The page will reload if you make edits.
-You will also see any lint errors in the console.

-### `npm test`

-Launches the test runner in the interactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

 ### `npm run build`